Archduchess Maria Beatrix of Austria-Este, Countess of Montizón: Among Sisters of the Cross in Gorizia

-In the 1890s the German nationalism was on the rise in imperial Austria; it turned also against individuals perceived aliens.
+In the 1890s the German nationalism was on the rise in Austria; it turned also against individuals perceived aliens.
 There were some demonstrations arranged against Alfonso and Maria Beatrix in Graz.
 Afterwards, both sons Carlos and Alfonso suggested that she moves elsewhere; having obtained her permission, accordingly they arranged for her the transfer to the monastery of Sisters of the Cross in Gorizia in 1898.
-It is not clear why Gorizia has been chosen; one author suggests it was because many legitimist personalities, including Charles X, Count of Chambord and his wife, the sister Maria Theresa, were buried in the Monastero di Castagnevizza.
+It is not clear why Gorizia has been chosen; one author suggests it was because many legitimist personalities, including Charles X, Count of Chambord and his wife, Maria Beatrix' sister Maria Theresa, were buried in the Monastero di Castagnevizza.
 Though she was not admitted as a nun, she lived within the monastery premises and complied with the Sisters of the Cross rules.

-It is in Gorizia that in 1904 she celebrated very modestly her 80. birthday, visited by both sons and their wives; she received also hundreds of letters and telegram messages from the Carlists, French legitimists, distant family members and the Pope.
+It was in Gorizia that in 1904 she celebrated very modestly her 80th birthday, visited by both sons and their wives; she received also hundreds of letters and telegram messages from the Carlists, French legitimists, distant family members and the Pope.
 Also in Gorizia Maria Beatrix maintained epistolographic exchange with various correspondents, in particular with Manuel Polo y Peyrolón, who already at that time was preparing her biography.
-On March 10, 1906 Maria Beatriz suddenly felt bad.
+On March 10, 1906, Maria Beatriz suddenly felt bad.
 Though the doctor did not detect serious problems, she confessed and was given last rites.
 Her state deteriorated fast and on March 17 she went into a coma, to pass away the following morning.
 According to her last will, she was buried in the internal cemetery of the Discalced Carmelites in Graz.
 Her death was acknowledged by European press, especially Catholic and legitimist titles.